 DESOLATION BLUFF – A thriller

 Complications set in when Ray, working on his old car, accidentally backs into Oliver.
 His injuries appear minor but the next day he suddenly regains his sight.
-Oliver wants Ray and Vanessa to be the first to hear his good news, but when he finds them he uncovers a shocking betrayal.
+Oliver wants Ray and Rachel to be the first to hear his good news, but instead he uncovers a shocking betrayal.

-A game of cat and mouse begins – and with the arrival of a mysterious stranger, it turns deadly.
+A game of cat and mouse begins – and with the arrival of a mysterious woman, it turns deadly.

 This is what people are already saying about Desolation Bluff: